AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 19.md

 -> now we have Redis and SQL Server configured

 -> go to Resource Group -> SQL server -> Networking -> Selected Networks ->
-    -> Allow Azure service and resources to access this server -> Save
+    -> check the box : "Allow Azure service and resources to access this server" -> Save

 218. Publishing to Azure